How to Buy the Deutschland-Ticket For Your Trip to Germany Without a German Bank Account

 1. Create a WISE account.
 You’ll then be able to sign up for the ticket through the Deutsche Bahn and have the monthly subscription fee deducted from your home bank account via Wise.
 Click here to set up your own Wise account.

 2. Purchase the ticket through a local public transportation system’s app that allows purchases via credit card or PayPal, such as Rheinbahn.
 Since the ticket is valid all over Germany, it doesn’t matter which local transportation system you purchase it from.
-I’ve heard that Rhinebahn’s app allows you to pay with credit card or PayPal.
+By the way, we make zero money off this recommendation.
+I’m sharing it because it’s what we use.

 I was leaning towards using Wise and set up an account because we’re probably going to use it in the future anyway.
-And a member of our Facebook group said it worked well for her, which was good to hear.
+And members of our Facebook group have said it worked well for them, which was good to hear.
 But ultimately, we decided to use the Rheinbahn app so we could use our credit card (we want the airline miles).

-Click here to create your own Wise account so you can buy the Deutschland-Ticket.
+Click here to create your own Wise account so you can buy the Deutschland-Ticket (we do earn a tiny commission if you use our link to set up Wise but there’s no additional cost to you).

 U-bahn in Hamburg